 You should never use human eye drops for dogs.
-Always consult with your vet before using or even buying eye drops for your pup.
+Always consult with your vet before using or even buying these for your pup.

 Not all ingredients on human eye drops are suitable for dogs.
 Some of the ingredients can cause low blood pressure and can significantly drop their heart rate.